 A friend of mine observed that some of these neanderthals looked like extras from a bad ripoff of Mad Max.
 Ironically, this set my mind wandering through some other dystopian visions.

 One of the more recent of these, obviously, is the much-loved but equally overhyped Hunger Games.

 I harbor nothing personally against The Hunger Games (other than the whole Battle Royale issue which I won’t discuss here).
-Hunger Games got pre-ruined for me when people started treating it like some fresh, visionary take on dystopia.
+It just got pre-ruined for me when people started treating it like some fresh, visionary take on dystopia.

 Maybe, as has often been suggested, I’m just a contrarian.
 Maybe it’s some variant of Oppositional Defiant Disorder.
 When something gets overhyped and overpraised, I get suspicious.
 Sadly, my suspicions almost always hold up.

 True Hunger Games features a twisted competition.
 So did Shirley Jackson’s “The Lottery” (for me the gold standard).
-Sadly, nobody has handled “The Lottery” successfully on film since Larry Yust (which I still remember.
-Thanks high school English).
+Sadly, nobody has handled “The Lottery” successfully on film since Larry Yust (which I still remember–thanks, Mr. Wayman, and high school English).

 There is an impressive body of fiction, however, that has tackled this dystopian contest idea in one form or another then made it to the big screen.
 Here are three that made lasting impressions on me.

-(1976 dir.
-Michael Anderson, based on Logan’s Run by William F. Nolan and George Clayton Johnson)
+(1976, Michael Anderson, based on Logan’s Run, William F. Nolan & George Clayton Johnson)